YoEight/website-posts/2025-05-14-The_Pyro_Programming_Language.md

 Pyro is not a production tool.
 It's a learning artifact, one that helped me internalize a complex body of knowledge through concrete experimentation.
 If you're curious, I encourage you to browse the code, run the interpreter, or even  fork the project and build your own toy language.

 Learning is most powerful when it's hands-on, and nothing is more hands-on than building your own tools.

+# Acknowledgements

+Special thanks to Greg Young, the original author of the EventStore database, who suggested I look into π-calculus theory when I discussed my ideas for improving temporal query modeling.

+Pyro also draws significant inspiration from the Pict programming language, which is likely the first implementation of π-calculus theory.